pruno/mongo-vc/README.md

 How To's
 ---

-Preface: This module doesn't provide any concrete class.
+Preface: This library doesn't provide any concrete class.
 You must declare all of your classes extending from the provided abstracts.
-Every Abstract class may declare some abstract functions, those will need to be defined in order to provide the information needed from the module to work properly.
+Every Abstract class may declare some abstract functions, those will need to be defined in order to provide the information needed from the library to work properly.

 ### MongoDbAbstractServiceFactory